Jay C. Flippen: Early days

 John Constantine Flippen Jr. was born on March 6, 1899 in Little Rock, Arkansas, He was later known as J. C., or Jay C. He lost his father, John Constantine Flippen Sr., a bookkeeper, at age 9 and his older sister, Era, a year later.
 His mother, Emma Pack Flippen, earned income as a dance and theatre instructor.
-Picking up on his mother's interest, Flippen joined the Al G. Field Minstrels at age 16.
-He began performing as a standup comedian in burlesque, vaudeville and minstrel shows, which made him a natural in obtaining roles in occasional slapstick and light musical comedy.
+She produced shows in Little Rock, and Flippen often filled in when someone was unable to perform at the last minute in vaudeville shows that appeared in that city.
+Picking up on his mother's interest, Flippen joined the Al G. Field Minstrels at age 14.
+That job lasted three weeks until he was fired for sleeping too late and missing the show's parade.
+He began performing as a standup comedian in burlesque in 1921 and went on to vaudeville and minstrel shows, which made him a natural in obtaining roles in occasional slapstick and light musical comedy.

 Flippen established himself as a respected vaudeville singer and stage actor before his film career.
 He was discovered by famed African-American comedian Bert Williams in 1920, and was Williams's Broadway understudy and tour replacement for the 1920 musical revue Broadway Brevities.
 He called himself "The Ham What Am", and his occasional blackface roles included those as Williams' replacement.
 Flippen attained the most coveted booking in vaudeville, headlining at the Palace Theatre in New York six times between March 1926 and February 1931.

+Flippen's work on radio included being master of ceremonies on the Amateur Hour program on WHN.
 At one time, he was a radio announcer for New York Yankees games and was one of the first game-show announcers.
 Between 1924 and 1929, Flippen recorded more than 30 songs for Columbia, Perfect, and Brunswick.

 In 1928, Flippen proclaimed he would no longer perform in blackface.
 His first film, the 1928 Vitaphone short subject The Ham What Am, captures his vaudeville act, but not in blackface: he does a comedy monologue and finishes with a song.
 His Southern-drawl delivery may well be the same that he had used in blackface.
 Flippen became popular as a master of ceremonies on vaudeville bills, and emceed movie shorts in the 1930s.

 Flippen was married to Clara Michelsen Dusinberrie (28 July 1940 - ?) and then divorced.
 His second wife was Cathlyn Young (24 February 1922 - ?) who he also divorced.
 His last wife was screenwriter Ruth Brooks Flippen (4 January 1947 - 3 February 1971).
 They married on 4 January 1947 in Los Angeles, California and stayed together for 25 years.

 When the Broadway stage revue Hellzapoppin became a success, its stars Olsen and Johnson decided to send the show on tour while they were playing it in New York.
 They hired Flippen to emcee the roadshow version, with comedian Happy Felton alongside him as a facsimile of Olsen and Johnson.